-- Build public support against cuts and privatization through mobilization, education, and an external campaign highlighting the importance and benefits of public services to our communities and the low levels of public service spending in Ontario. - Track and publicize cuts to public services and privatization, highlighting the impact on Ontarians' lives. - Work with our sectors, members, retirees and locals to fight public sector cuts and privatization and coordinate our responses.
+- Build public support against cuts and privatization through mobilization and education by highlighting the importance and benefits of public services to our communities. - Track and publicize cuts to public services and privatization, highlighting the impact on Ontarians' lives. - Work with our sectors, members, retirees and locals to fight public sector cuts and privatization, and coordinate our responses.
 We will use an equity lens to highlight the disproportionate impact that cuts and privatization have on the most marginalized in our communities. - Build and strengthen coalitions and work with our community allies to take a united stance against cuts and privatization. - Create materials to explain that Ontario has a serious revenue problem, not a spending problem.
 These materials will focus on fair taxation, including increasing taxes on corporations and the wealthiest in Ontario.
-The materials will offer an alternative to the Conservatives' slash and burn approach. - Equip members with the training and tools to be frontline spokespeople to talk about the local impact of cuts and privatization. - Work with local leaders to support community actions to oppose cuts and privatization. - Provide political action training to activists and leaders to support skills development. - Create a document, a clear program that is explicitly a labour program, focused on the needs of the working class.
+The materials will offer an alternative to the Conservatives' slash and burn approach. - Equip members with the training and tools to be frontline spokespeople to talk about the local impact of cuts and privatization.

+• Work with local leaders to support community actions to oppose cuts and privatization.

+• Provide political action training to activists and leaders to support skills development.